omark012/weather-react-app/README.md

-# Getting Started with Create React App
+> # Weather App
+> It is a React based Weather App which provide weather forecast for cities.
+> Weather App is a useful application for everyone, designed simple, easy to use.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).